dharc-org/chad-ap/object/development/06/informal-competency-questions.md

 CQ_5.1

 ### Question
-What are the titles of the work `L1-work`?
+What are the titles of the work?
 What are their types?

 ### Expected outcome
 List of: `title`, `type`, `content`

 ### Result
-* `L1-work-title-01`, `original-title`, "Amerigo Vespucci sveglia l'America"
+* `32-work-title-01`, `original-title`, "Essere umano ermafrodita"
-* `L1-work-title-02`, `museum-title`, "Amerigo Vespucci sveglia l'America"
+* `32-work-title-02`, `exhibition-title`, "Essere umano ermafrodita"
+* `32-work-title-02`, `exhibition-title`, "Human hermaphrodite"

 ### Based on
 Example 1